cs3org/OCM-API/IETF-OCM-IP.md

 No shared secret is exchanged during pairing.
-All trust on the back channel derives from HTTP Message Signatures [RFC9421] made with the OCM Server's signatory key, verified against the keys the OCM Server publishes at `https://<domain>/.well-known/jwks.json` [RFC7517], as specified in [OCM].
+All trust on the back channel derives from HTTP Message Signatures [RFC9421] made with the OCM Server's signatory key, verified against the keys the OCM Server publishes at the URL advertised in the `jwksUri` field of its OCM API Discovery response [RFC7517], as specified in [OCM].
 All trust on the front channel derives from the JWT signatures on the access tokens, verified against the same published keys.
-Trust in introspection requests derives, symmetrically, from HTTP Message Signatures made with the Protocol Server's key, published at the Protocol Server's own `/.well-known/jwks.json`.
+Trust in introspection requests derives, symmetrically, from HTTP Message Signatures made with the Protocol Server's key, published at the JWKS URL exchanged during pairing (see above).

 The Protocol Server consequently does not need a signing keypair of its own to implement this protocol, unless it uses Introspected Integration,